ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

 Craft the back-cover blurb that sells the story.

-Each author reads their finished story aloud and receives their Certificate of Authorship.
+Each author reads their finished story and receives their Certificate of Authorship.

 Final photos, a celebratory close, and pickup.